paepcke/pdoc_post_prod/README.md

 will show up literally.
 If a module to be documentated is  instead preprocessed using this scripts, then the pdoc  documentation will look like this:
 ```
-          <b>foo (int):</b> controls whether bar is set to None
+          foo (int): controls whether bar is set to None
-          <b>returns</b> True for success, else False
+          returns True for success, else False
-          <b.return type:</b> bool
+          return type: bool
 ```

 **Note:** whether '**:**' is used to introduce a specification, or '**@**' is controlled from a command line option.
 See main section below.

-This module can be used directly, either to process an input file, or as part of a pipe.
-In general it is much more convenient to use *pdoc_run.py*:
+## Usage

     shell> pdoc_run.py --html-dir docs src/pdoc_prep/pdoc_prep.py

+This command may be run from the project root, from within the evolving docs directory, or in the package directory.
+Obviously, the paths need to be adjusted accordingly.

+## Notes

+**Note 1**
+You may see:

+    DeprecationWarning: the imp module is deprecated in favour of importlib; see the module's documentation for alternative uses import imp

+This warning occurs in pdoc, which is not modified by this preprocessor.
+To suppress the warning, you can define an environment variable:

+    export PYTHONWARNINGS=ignore

+in the shell where you are working.

+**Note2:**
-**Note:** it would be more sensible to include this functionality in the pdoc HTML production code itself.
+It would be more sensible to include this functionality in the pdoc HTML production code itself.
 Alas, not enough time.